-Dedicated to the Andes Since 1996In 1996 The Mountain Institute established its Andes Program (Instituto de Montaña) in Peru during a time of rapid social change in the mountain communities of the northern Andes.
-The expansion of large-scale mining and hydroelectric projects and a sharp increase in tourism coincided with a rapid decline in traditional livelihoods in remote mountain communities.
-The resulting conflict between development and traditional cultures exacerbated the economic challenges faced by local populations.
-This led to a steady decline in mountain habitat and the biodiversity that depends on these fragile ecosystems.
+Dedicated to the Andes Since 1996In 1996, The Mountain Institute (TMI) established its Andes Program in Peru and that program became known as Instituto de Montaña.
+This was a time of rapid social change in the mountain communities of the northern Andes.
+The following two decades saw rapid economic growth nationally, with an expansion of urbanization and economic opportunities in coastal areas plus increased labor markets in the mining, energy and tourism industries.
+This coincided with a rapid decline in traditional livelihoods in remote mountain communities.
+As a consequence, mountain habitats steadily declined along with the biodiversity that depends on these fragile ecosystems.
+Mountain communities were perceived as lacking the conditions and capacity to participate in Peru’s fast expanding economy.

-To address these issues, TMI developed comprehensive community-based projects designed to help locals diversify their livelihoods.
-Our inclusive approach leads to more sustainable local economies that respect and conserve plants native to mountain areas and the wildlife that depend on high mountain ecosystems.
-The Andes Program has grown in the past 20 years and Instituto de Montaña is now recognized as one of the leading non-governmental organizations in Peru.
+To address these issues, the Instituto de Montaña has developed comprehensive, community-based projects designed to help locals diversify their livelihoods.
+Our inclusive approach has lead to innovative solutions and more sustainable local economies that respect and conserve plants native to mountain areas and the wildlife that depend on high mountain ecosystems.
+The Instituto has grown significantly in the past 20+ years and is now recognized as one of the leading non-governmental organizations in Peru.
+As of mid-2020, the Instituto de Montaña became an independent NGO.
+We are proud to carry on TMI’s legacy.
+(Link to December 2020 press release here.)

 Peaks to Coast: Building Climate Change Awareness & Resilience in the Ancash & Piura Watersheds of Northern PeruThe Peaks to Coast program’s objective was to strengthen Peruvians’ ability to respond to climate change.
 The Mountain Institute worked to develop relationships between scientists, policy makers, and community governments.
 This program also helped communities adapt to a changing climate, in both up-stream and down-stream regions, by implementing resilience strategies.